Consent Page

 }]%}

-Now you can use the translations.
-If you are translating all your categories, simply locate the line {% for category in categories %}
+Now use the translations.
+If you're translating all categories, find the line {% for category in categories %}

 {{translations[0][(category.name |escape)]['name'] }}